SenciZ/MyBreweryCompanion/README.md

 # MyBreweryCompanion

 I am making an app called Brewery Companion.
 I have a database that has over 7,000 breweries which includes their name, address, logo, coordinates and website information.
 I want to add lots of features to the application such as users who can like breweries add beers to them and more.
-Please suggest what features I should create in order to make it a popular peer to peer application.

-## Here are some features that can make your Brewery Companion app more engaging and popular among users: ##

 | Feature | Description |
 | ----------- | ----------- |